 Little Black Ants in Knoxville TN

-In the Knoxville area, the little black ant is a common structural pest.
+The little black ant is a common structural pest and very common in Knoxville.
 Little black ants are highly adaptable and are not usually associated with indoor colonies.
-Normally, the ants are nesting outdoors and make their way inside homes or structures in search of food.
-Omnivores, little black ants eat both plant and animal foods.
-They feed on all types of foods including sweets, meats, grease, insects, and even feed on bird feces.
-Stubborn pests, little black ants can be difficult to eliminate.
+Typically nesting outdoors, little black ants access homes or structures in search of food.
+They are omnivores, feeding on both plant and animal foods.
+Little black ants feed on a variety of foods including sweets, meats, grease, insects, and even feed on bird feces.
+Relentless pests, little black ants can be difficult to eliminate.

 Little Black Ant Habitat

-Most of the time, little black ant infestations start outdoors and can be traced back to mulch, stones, a stump, tree, log, fence, or pile of lumber or bricks.
+The colonies of little black ants may contain several queens and be heavily populated.
+Generally, little black ant infestations start outside and can be traced back to mulch, stones, a stump, tree, log, fence, or pile of lumber or bricks.
 Indoors, little black ant colonies will nest in wall voids and cabinets, as well as, within and behind foundations and brick or stone veneer.
-At high populations, little black ants may spread throughout a structure, invading nearly every crack and crevice.
-Observing little black ants inside homes may signal a larger infestation outdoors or within the structure.
+When colony populations are at their peak, little black ants may spread throughout a structure quickly, invading every gap and crack or crevice.
+The sight of little black ants inside homes may signal a larger infestation outdoors or within the structure.

-Although little black ants have a stinger, it is generally too small to do any damage.
-However, they can become a considerable annoyance when they invade a home in large numbers.
-Tiny bullies, little black ants have been known to wipe out small red imported fire ant colonies.
-While nesting outdoors is preferred, their small size allows them to gain access under window sills, beneath carpets and floorboards, and any crevice inside your home.
+Despite the fact that little black ants have a small stinger that doesn’t really do any damage, they can become a considerable pest when they invade a home in large numbers.
+These tiny invasive bullies are aggressive and have been known to wipe out entire red imported fire ant colonies.
+While they favor nesting outdoors, their small size allows them to gain access under window sills, beneath carpets and floorboards, and any crevice inside your home.
 If a little black ant infestation is suspected, it is recommended to consult a licensed ant exterminator.

 Need help with Little Black Ant control?